kizito9898/IT-Documentation/README.md

 # IT-Documentation

-Microsoft 365 begins here it is an introduction on what is happening
+Microsoft 365 begins here it is an introduction on what is happeningj;knnioihp